TheMonk2121/ai-dev-tasks/400_guides/400_08_task-management-workflows.md

 #### **Analytics Standards**
 - **Data Quality**: All task data must be accurate and complete
-- **Metric Relevance**: Performance metrics must be relevant to task management
+- **Metric Relevance**: Performance metrics must be relevant to task managemen
 - **Insight Quality**: Generated insights must be meaningful and actionable
 - **Recommendation Relevance**: Optimization recommendations must be relevant and implementable